Community action for a better future

 So how are we doing so far?

-We hope these numbers will change as more communities become aware of the value of a community network and climate plan, and as governments and funders integrate community organizing into their climate campaigns and plans.
+We hope these numbers will change as more municipalities and communities become aware of the value of a community network and a community climate action plan, and as governments and funders integrate community organizing into their climate campaigns and plans.

 Press for government leadership